huberfe/huberfe.github.io/jobs.md

 Candidates should have training or experience in the following areas: quantum information and computation, mathematical programming, combinatorial optimization, or coding theory.
 We appreciate a proactive personality with a good ability for cooperation, a methodological way of working, and proficiency in English.
 Programming experience (Python/Julia, Sage, GAP, semidefinite programming) is a plus.

 The position is offered for 4 years.
 The candidate will join the doctoral school at U. Gdańsk, receiving a stipend of approx. 5000 PLN net + salary of 3466 PLN gross (5000 PLN net + 5340 PLN gross after successful midterm evaluation) and travel funding.
 The position includes Polish social security coverage and health insurance.
-See [Numbeo](https://www.numbeo.com/cost-of-living/in/Gdansk) for cost of living estimates.
+See [Calculla](https://calculla.com/polish_net_gross_earnings_calculator) for approximate net earnings, and [Numbeo](https://www.numbeo.com/cost-of-living/in/Gdansk) for cost of living estimates.

 Applicants should send their applications (one pdf file containing: CV, motivation letter, diploma, contact details of two references, signed [data processing statement](data_processing_statement_POSTDOC.pdf)), Msc thesis) with subject “NCN PhD 2026: Surname” to:  felix.huber@ug.edu.pl